 This is an essay that speaks to the to the issues posed in “Going Astray” and “Thought, Disability, and Refusal” with an explicit focus on the political framing of the assemblage of things.
-It is the third essay in a set of interventions on the straying of subjects.
+It is the third essay in a set of interventions on, for lack of a better word, straying.
 None of these things could not have been written without the assistance of several friends of mine, to whom I owe too much.

 They know who they are.

 What can the administration of life account for?